-The Taco Bell Crunchwrap is a fantastic Taco Bell Menu item, it combined a tostada, and a burrito all in one.
-You can make this at home, it isn’t hard to do at all.
+The Taco Bell Crunchwrap is a fantastic Taco Bell Menu item.
+It combined a tostada and a burrito all in one.
+You can make this at home and it isn’t hard to do at all.

 Taco Bell is Named After its Founder

 His name was Glen Bell, and the story begins with his hot dog stand named Bell’s Drive-In, which he opened in San Bernardino, California in 1946 at the age of twenty-three.

 Four years after this, he progressed to a hamburger stand – Bell’s Hamburgers and Hot Dogs situated in a Latino neighborhood.
 He couldn’t help but be impressed by the long lines across the street outside a Mexican restaurant – people were waiting in line for the restaurant’s hard-shelled tacos.